No matter what ethnicity, size or age you are,

 My GP was incredulous but told me he couldn’t give me any more prednisolone unless the hospital agreed.

 Disaster struck for me when he left our surgery.
 I was gutted and waited to see if he would return.
-In the meantime I was called in to see my second favourite doctor.
+In the meantime I was called in to see my second favorite doctor.
 She wanted to see me over something else but I brought this subject up.

 “Look, you’re too young.
 Maybe you have something we’ve never heard of – or it’s in your mind.”